netgen/ezplatform-site-api/docs/introduction/index.rst

 Introduction
 ============

-Site API is a lightweight layer built on top of eZ Platform's Repository API.
+**Site API** is a lightweight layer built on top of eZ Platform's **Repository API**.
 It's purpose is to provide better developer experience in context of building websites.
-It will increase developer's productivity, but also -- it will open most the process to roles other than just PHP developers.
+It will increase developer's productivity, but also -- it will open most the process to **roles other than just PHP developers**.

 For the purpose of this introduction, we can break the whole package into three main parts: